yapweijun1996/Nearby-Bus-Stop-v2/readme.md

 ## Business Use

 This application is suitable for personal and non-commercial use.
-For business or high-traffic applications, please be aware that it relies on the free [Nominatim API](https://nominatim.org/release-docs/latest/api/Search/) for location searching, which has a strict [usage policy](https://operations.osmfoundation.org/policies/nominatim/).
-High-volume usage may require a commercial plan or a self-hosted instance.
+For business or high-traffic applications, please be aware that it relies on the free [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) for real-time bus stop data, which has a [usage policy](https://operations.osmfoundation.org/policies/nominatim/) that should be respected.
+The application implements intelligent caching and request optimization to minimize API load.

+For high-volume commercial deployments, consider:
+- Implementing your own OpenStreetMap data processing pipeline
+- Contributing to OpenStreetMap infrastructure improvements
+- Using commercial map data providers as alternatives

 ## License